muhabby/FE-Pijar-Food-Static/README.md

 Developers know that the app is still under development so many features need improvement to enhance the user experience.
 These improvements include making the site more responsive, adding transitions between pages, and implementing HTML5 semantic elements.
 The project will continue to receive regular updates to address these needs and improve the overall user experience.

 ### Built With

-This app was built with some technologies below:

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)